alexhajdu/FixThis_Project-management-plugin-for-UE4/README.md

 # NOTE FROM THE AUTHOR

-> I'm not making support for the plugin momentary.
-I'm just a one guy with work and family and this is my side project.
-This project gets funding from Epic Mega Grants and I'm hard working on the improved, stable and feature-full version.
-Repository is public, so you can follow my progress here.
+I'm just a solo developer with regular work and family.
+Fix this! is my side project and I'm happu it gets funding from Epic Mega Grants.
+I'm hard working on the improved, stable and feature-full version.
+Repository with the progress is public, so you can follow it right here.

+**Support >**
+I'm not making full support for the plugin momentary.
 Please consider buying the plugin later.
 Apologies to you who are having some issues.
 Thanks for understanding.
 Alex

 ---